mehedi-sharif/soulspring/content/technology.md

       to develop new devices for effective diagnoses and non-invasive therapies.
 Backed by 25+ years of research and clinical trials, Wegamed's Diagnostic, Therapeutic and Wellness Devices are approved for medical use in Germany (DIMDI) and several other countries. **The devices are Class 2A CE-marked, clinically approved, FDA registered and MDSAP compliant.**
 call_to_action:
   enable: true
-  title: Want Us to Open A Location Near You?
+  title: Want To Learn More About Our Medical Technology?
-  description: Refer Soul Spring to Best-in-Class Hotels & Wellness Centers
+  description: Get a live demo by completing this online today.
   bg_image: images/call-to-action-2.jpg
-  button_label: Refer Soul Spring
+  button_label: Free Demo
   button_link: "#!"

 ---